-Looking For a New MINI Countryman in your area?
+Looking for a Used Countryman in your area?

 2013 MINI Countryman Overview

 Overall User Score

 Based on 2 reviews

 The 2013 MINI Countryman proves that you can put a lot of power and performance in a small package, especially with the addition of the John Cooper Works trim level added to the lineup.
 The Countryman JCW is the first MINI to come standard with a 6-speed automatic transmission, but it still offers the 6-speed manual as an option.
 The minimalist attitude for which MINI stands applies only to its size and the amount of fuel you'll have to buy driving one.
 MINIs continue to be some of the most fuel-efficient high-performance compact vehicles you can buy.
 Whether you choose the Countryman, Countryman S, Countryman S ALL4 or the turbocharged Countryman JCW, you'll get a lot of power in a small yet stylish and comfortable package.